Edited, June 29th, 2021.

 Here are a few signs you should get your air ducts cleaned:

-- If you’ve lived in your home for longer than five to 10 years and haven’t ever had your duct system cleaned
+If you’ve lived in your home for longer than five to 10 years and have never had your duct system cleaned

 Once you decide to have your air ducts cleaned, it’s important to select the right company to perform the service.
 As with most anything, you get what you pay for when it comes to duct cleaning.
 Low-priced services will use a wet/dry vacuum to clean out the supply duct as far as it can reach and clean out the return air grills.
 This is not the preferred method.